 Jeff grew up in the Radford community and graduated Radford High School in 1988.
 He attended New River Community College and the University of Tennessee studying Architecture.
 Jeff is active in the community as a business owner of NRVShipping, Nesselrod on the New, and Partner in Spectrum Therapeutic Services with his wife Anna who provides specialty services for Autistic children in Southwest Virginia.
 Jeff is also the Executive Director of The Friends of Claytor Lake, a 501(c)3 environmental non-profit.
 Jeff is married to Anna Caldwell and together have 5 children who have and do attend the Radford school system.

 Nicole “Nikki” Sydnor Cumberland

 Nikki Cumberland graduated from Radford High School in 2006.
 She went on to play basketball at Bridgewater College where she graduated with degrees in Economics and Business Administration.
 Nikki then went on to Samford University – Cumberland School of Law where she earned her Juris Doctor degree.
 After law school, Nikki returned to Radford to practice law at Davis, Davis & Davis Attorneys with her grandfather and uncles.
 She is a member of the Virginia Bar Association and the Montgomery County-Radford Bar Association.
+She currently serves in Pulaski County as a prosecutor.
 In addition, she serves as a Radford representative on the New River Valley Regional Jail Authority.
 The daughter of Bill and Deb Sydnor, Nikki has a younger sister, Maryah, and is married to Jeff Cumberland.
-They have two dogs and plan to raise a family in her hometown.
+They are raising their young family in Radford Va.

 Director – Eli Mullins